South Australia’s home grown plantation and community forest manager

 ForestrySA’s responsibilities as a commercial and recreational forest manager are set out in the South Australian Forestry Corporation Charter.
-This document details the South Australian Government’s priorities and requirements of the business and can be found here.
+This document details the South Australian Government’s priorities and requirements of the business.

-ForestrySA’s core commercial role is management of more than 10,000ha of plantation pine in the Mount Lofty Ranges.
+ForestrySA’s sustainable forest management program involves the management of 10,500ha of plantation pine in the Mount Lofty Ranges.